 (2) Ephesians 5

 In Ephesians 5 to argue, as many egalitarian proponents do, that the command of v.
 21 to “submit to one another in the fear of Christ” somehow negates or diminishes the subsequent command to the wife to submit to the husband cannot be taken seriously, not least since v.
-21 almost certainly introduces the entire section of hierarchical relationships–wife to husband, child to parent, slave to master (called a household code), and surely Paul isn’t arguing that parent-child (or slave-master) relations involve “mutual submission”–a curious phrase (here the phrase “one another” [ἀλλήλων, allēlōn] is paired, not exhaustive: e.g., Paul is obviously not calling masters to submit to children, much less slaves; for such a paired usage of the term see, e.g., LXX Gen. 15.10; Ex.
+21 almost certainly introduces the entire section of hierarchical relationships–wife to husband, child to parent, slave to master (called a household code), and surely Paul isn’t arguing that parent-child (or slave-master) relations involve “mutual submission”–a curious phrase (here the phrase “one another” [ἀλλήλων, allēlōn] is paired, not mutual or exhaustive: that is, Paul is obviously not calling masters to submit to children, much less slaves; for such a paired usage of the term see, e.g., LXX Gen. 15.10; Ex.
 26.3; 38.15).

 Similarly, to argue that the relationship between the husband and wife is merely that of “leader” and “follower” (as much “complementarian” literature does), or that being the “head” merely means ever so often having to make the difficult decision utterly fails to do justice either to the language of “head” and “to submit oneself” nor to the analogy of Christ and the church: does Christ simply step in to make a tough decision every now and then when He and the church disagree?
 (For any who would dispute the authorship of Ephesians and liberate Paul from this view of marriage, there remains Romans 7.2, in which Paul’s passing (analogous) reference to a “married woman” could well be translated directly as “a woman under-a-man” (ἡ ὕπανδρος γυνὴ, hē hypandros gunē); the clearly intended meaning: “a woman [who is] under [the authority of] a man”).